sql-machine-learning/elasticdl/docs/designs/concepts.md

 where the curly braces denote zero or more.

-It is notable that in practice, we use the rule

-- embedding table = tensor + index + name
-- index = map[ID]address

-because we append all embedding vectors into the tensor and use index, which is a map from ID to the starting address of the embedding vector in the tensor.

 To update the model, workers compute and report gradients.
 Accordingly, we have two kinds of gradients:

 1. dense gradient, and